derrickoswald/CIMApplication/MaximumFeedIn/README.md

         results r               -- result values
     where
         s.description = 'Einspeiseleistung' and -- select only load-flow values
-        s.id = r.simulation     -- join the program execution with the result value;
+        s.id = r.simulation     -- join the program execution with the result value
+/* intermediate(Priority,Analysis,Date,When_Epoch,Transformer,Feeder,House,Maximum,Reason,Details) */;
 CREATE VIEW feedin as
     -- view of the most recent best estimated value of maximum feed-in power select
-        i.Analysis,             -- type of analysis, prefer 'Einspeiseleistung' i.Transformer,          -- mRID of the PowerTransformer (or ganged transformers) supplying the energy consumer i.House,                -- mRID of the EnergyConsumer at this feed-in node i.Maximum,              -- maximum feed-in power (W)
+        i.Analysis,             -- type of analysis, prefer 'Einspeiseleistung' i.Transformer,          -- mRID of the PowerTransformer (or ganged transformers) supplying the house i.Feeder,               -- mRID of the Connector supplying the house from the substation i.House,                -- mRID of the EnergyConsumer at this feed-in node i.Maximum,              -- maximum feed-in power (W)
-        i.Reason,               -- the criteria dictating the maximum: "voltage limit", "current limit" or "transformer limit" i.Details,              -- details regarding the limiting criteria max(i.When_Epoc) When_Epoc -- select only the most recent value from
+        i.Reason,               -- the criteria dictating the maximum: "voltage limit", "current limit" or "transformer limit" i.Details,              -- details regarding the limiting criteria max(i.When_Epoch) When_Epoch -- select only the most recent value from
         intermediate i          -- staging view
     where